 Have you already watched Twin Peaks?
 Between the original series, Fire Walk With Me, and The Return, it ended up finishing exactly how it should.

-For many years I considered Twin Peaks my favourite TV show of all time, and everything from the pilot to the episode in which the killer is unveiled are pretty much perfect.
+For many years I considered Twin Peaks my favourite TV show of all time, and everything from the pilot to the episode in which the killer is unveiled is pretty much perfect.
 But the back half of season 2 is painfully padded and drawn-out, just barely managing to pull a satisfying cliffhanger ending out of the hat.
 I watched The Return a few years ago and liked it, but watching it for a second time recently found it extremely erratic in pacing, with lore-heavy episodes that go nowhere and take forever to get there, to the point that I gave up on it halfway through.

 True, I generally block a bunch of the back half from my memory.
 For every bit of interesting acting or lore or character interaction or whatever, there are 3 bits of bad soap opera padding.